MrR0b0t-23/MovieRecEngine-pypi/README.md

 ## How to use MovieRecEngine

 * To train a model using MovieRecEngine, define a Dataset that contains columns "userId", "movieId", "ratings".
-Example [sample]() dataset.
+Example [sample]()
 * Create a object for ```Train ``` class in MovieRecEngine library with parameters trainDatasetPath, userLabelEncoderPath, movieLabelEncoderPath, validDatasetSize, trainBatchSize, validBatchSize, device, nEpochs, trainedModelPath, randomState.
 * Train the model by calling ```python train``` function in ```Train``` class.

 * To predict user movie ratings using MovieRecEngine, define a Dataset that contains columns "userId", "movieId", "ratings".
-Example [sample]() dataset.
+Example [sample]()
 *NOTE: "userId" needs to contain 1 unique userId.*
 * Create a object for ```Predict ``` class in MovieRecEngine library with parameters datasetPath, userLabelEncoderPath, movieLabelEncoderPath, trainedModelPath, predictBatchSize, device.
 * Predict user movie ratings by calling ```predict``` function in ```Predict ``` class.

 ## Parameters
-- Train class:
+1. Train class:
-trainDatasetPath
+- trainDatasetPath ==> Path for your training Dataset.
-userLabelEncoderPath
+- userLabelEncoderPath ==> Path in which you want to save user Label Encoder (this will be used in your prediction)
-movieLabelEncoderPath
+- movieLabelEncoderPath ==> Path in which you want to save movie Label Encoder (this will be used your prediction)
-validDatasetSize
+- validDatasetSize ==> Test size for train_test_split
-trainBatchSize
+- trainBatchSize ==> The number of train samples to work through before updating the internal model parameters.
-validBatchSize
+- validBatchSize ==> The number of test samples to work through before updating the internal model parameters.
-device
+- device ==> Device in which you want to train your model 'cuda' or 'cpu'.
+Default 'cpu'.
-nEpochs
+- nEpochs ==> The number times that the learning algorithm will work through the entire training dataset.
-trainedModelPath
+- trainedModelPath ==> Path to save your trained model (this will be used in your prediction)
-randomState
+- randomState ==> Random State values for train_test_split

--Predict class:
+2. Predict class:

-datasetPath
+- datasetPath
-userLabelEncoderPath
+- userLabelEncoderPath
-movieLabelEncoderPath
+- movieLabelEncoderPath
-trainedModelPath
+- trainedModelPath
-predictBatchSize
+- predictBatchSize
-device
+- device

 ## Contributing